Like other reptiles, a crested gecko’s skin needs renewal periodically.

 This is because cresties usually eat the shed skin they remove from their bodies.

-Eating the dead skin supplies your gecko with a few nutrients, and it helps to make up for its lack of appetite at the beginning of the shedding process.
+Eating the dead skin supplies your gecko with a few nutrients, which helps to make up for its lack of appetite at the beginning of the shedding process.